 Measures

 All parents provided basic demographic info about themselves and their babies and completed a screening questionnaire that asked if their baby had any health problems.
-They were asked what diaper brand they were currently using and and a further set of market research questions about diaper purchasing which was not used for this study.
+They were asked what diaper brand they were currently using and ad a further set of market research questions about diaper purchasing which was not used for this study.

 Temperament was assessed using the very short form of the revised Infant Behavioral Questionnaire (IBQ-R - Gartstein & Rothbart, 2003) that had been translated into Brazilian Portuguese (Klein et al., 2009).
 This consists of 37 items that ask about the frequency of various behaviours in the preceding week on a seven point scale from 1 = Never to 7 = Always.
 Items are combined to give three subscales.
 These are Surgency or Positive Affectivity (for example “How often during the last week did the baby smile or laugh when given a toy?”), Negative Affectivity (for example “At the end of an exciting day, how often did your baby become tearful?” and Effortful Control or (for example “When showing the baby something to look at, how often did s/he soothe immediately?”).